GiantSteps/MC-Sonaar/PD/essentiaRT~/readme.txt

 Check /PD/essentiaRT~/essentiaRT~_comparison.pd for performance details.
 Roughly, different instances yield different results and the performance of the onset detector is about 50% with very simple test samples.

+blocksize??
+—————————

+A weird behaviour: essentiaRT~ will not work in my computer when connecting a signal directly to its input.
+A pair of send~/receive~ needs to be inserted in-between.

 Object
 ——————